-Exercise physiology students focus their academic course work on developing the ability to understand and apply the principles of exercise physiology to the acquisition, performance, and refinement of motor skill.
+Exercise physiology students focus their academic course work on developing the ability to understand and apply the principles of exercise physiology to the response and adaptation of the human body to the physiologic demands of movement.
 Additionally, students learn to use physical activity as an educative tool in health, fitness, and sport settings.
 As a culminating experience, students in the exercise physiology sequence will complete a thesis or independent study.

 Students accepted into this sequence will be expected to demonstrate a high level of academic performance in the foundation courses of exercise science and will have been previously involved with basic or applied research projects.
 Acceptance into the program is also based on the student's desired area of study.
 It is important that students identify an area of study that matches with the interests and expertise of the exercise physiology faculty members.